great-northern-diver/loon/website/md/learn_display_plot.md

 ### Images

-Image glyphs rely on a `Tcl` procedure `image_scale` for image resizing.
-The `loon` package comes with a `image_scale` procedure that is pure `Tcl` code.
-To improve the image resizing speed it is possible to install the
-  [ImageScale Tcl extension](https://github.com/waddella/tclImageScale
-  "fast image resizing Tcl extension"). `loon` will check when it is loaded whether the 'ImageScale' package is installed and will use the faster procedure (also in `R`).
+Image glyphs rely on the `Tcl` procedure `image_scale` for image resizing.
+The `loon` package comes with a `image_scale` procedure that is pure `Tcl` code (i.e. interpreted).
+To improve the image resizing speed it is possible to install the [ImageScale Tcl extension](https://github.com/waddella/tclImageScale "fast image resizing Tcl extension"). `loon` will check when it is loaded whether the 'ImageScale' package is installed and will use the faster procedure (also in `R`).

-We fist start by creating the images and then show how to load images form files.
+We first start by creating the images manually and then show how to load images form files.

 <R>